tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 > OPEN ISSUE: Semi-static and point compression are never mentioned again.

-For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
 For a PSK handshake, the overhead is 21 bytes.
 Annotated handshake transcripts for these cases can be found in {{transcripts}}.

 > TODO: Update these values.

-cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS itself is versioned by `CTLSTemplate.version` (currently zero).
+Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
+Specifically, it can be implemented by a layer between the TLS handshake state machine and the record layer.

 # Conventions and Definitions